ManojChandran/eduk8snotes/notes/chapter_01_Kube-basics.md

 ### How we let kubernetes know, what state we want?

-By using a "record of intent", it refers to the declarative approach used to manage the desired state of the cluster.
-Users describe the desired state of resources (such as Pods, Deployments, Services, etc.) using manifests, typically written in YAML or JSON.

-### How Kubernetes uses "record of intent"?
-"Record of intent" is consumed by Kubernentes API server to create objects.
+Kubernetees understand what state we want from the objects created.

+### What is an Object?
 Kubernetes objects are persistent entities in the Kubernetes system and it is used to represent the state of our cluster.
+Each Object has a Object `spec` (describe desired state) and Object `status` (describes current state).

+### How these Objects are created?
+Objects are created based on the `record of intent` provided.

+### How `record of intent` is created?
+By using `manifest` file we declare our `record of intent` to create an object.

+### What is a manifest?
+A "manifest" is a specific file or set of files (typically written in YAML or JSON) that users create to declare the desired state of a Kubernetes resource.

-### Give a sample "record of intent"?
+### Give a sample `manifest` file?
 ```yaml
 apiVersion: apps/v1
 kind: Deployment